ASSC 21 Abstract Submission

 We would, however, like you to be aware that there are a limited number of both talk sessions and poster space available.
 Talks and posters will be selected in preference of the presentations of greatest quality and relevance to the aims of the ASSC.
 Please note that we anticipate that we will be unable to accept all abstract submissions due to the limited time and space available.
 We apologize in advance for any inconvenience this restriction may cause.

-NOTE THAT EARLY REGISTRATION WILL OPEN LATER !!
+EARLY REGISTRATION WILL OPEN SOON !!

 HOW TO SUBMIT AN ABSTRACT